smalot/MagentoConnectorBundle/README.md

     app/console doctrine:schema:update --force

-If you want to manage configurable products like variant groups, you'll need to add [magento-improve-api](https://github.com/jreinke/magento-improve-api) in your Magento installation.
+If you want to manage configurable products, you'll need to add [magento-improve-api](https://github.com/jreinke/magento-improve-api) in your Magento installation.

 ## Installation the Magento Connector in an Akeneo PIM developpement environnement